outline/rich-markdown-editor/README.md

 #### `placeholder`

-Allows overriding of the placeholder text displayed in the title.
+Allows overriding of the placeholder.
 The default is "Write something nice…".

-#### `bodyPlaceholder`

-Allows overriding of the placeholder text displayed in the body.
-The default is "…or dont".

 #### `readOnly`